H2020-InnoCyPES-ITN/Decentralised-Relational-Data-Model-for-Reliability-Studies-of-Medium-Voltage-Cables/README.md

    ```

 This will connect to the PostgreSQL database and create the necessary tables and relationships based on the defined data model.

+## Key Entities and Attributes

+In the following, key entities and attributes of the proposed ER design are listed and explained.

+### DSOs
+The DSO entity is essential, as in this way different network characteristics and management decisions can be investigated.
+Further, it isn’t sufficient to model DSOs as an attribute of other entities, because this would limit the possibility to store DSO specific attributes, such as name, DSO supply area or reliability indices.

+### Substations
+To model substation connections within the MV cable network, a substation entity is created with attributes such as DSO-id, voltage levels, installation date, station type, and coordinates.
+As shown in Figure 2, substation is a super-entity from which the sub-entities ”primary station” and ”secondary substation” are derived.
+In this way, all of the attributes of the substation entity are inherited, while specific attributes per sub-entity types can be stored as
+well, such as the ”primary parent station” for the ”secondary substation”.

+### MV Cable Systems
+The ”MV cable systems” consists of the foreign keys: station-from-id and station-to-id, which can thereby link to both main or secondary substation and link to high-level attributes such as operating DSO.
+Beyond that, to align operational parameters and to ensure naming conventions, further attributes are introduced, such as operating voltage, average and max loading.

+### MV Cable Subsections
+The entity ”MV cable subsections” links via a foreign key to the ”MV cable systems” entity and thus reflects that the system is divided into one or more subsections.
+Moreover, a list of subsection-specific parameters
+is added, such as conductor material and type, number of conductors, insulation, manufacturer, in-service date, length, and coordinates.
+Tracking the connection to other subsections is also possible.
+Lastly, two boolean attributes are introduced that reflect if the MV section was installed due to a repair and if the section is still under operation.

+### MV Cable Joints
+MV subsections are connected via cable joints.
+These can represent a weakness in the cable system and present additional attributes such as joint type and location.
+They should thus be integrated into the data model as a separate entity.

+### Cable Failures & Repairs
+To model events that impact one specific MV cable subsection, such as failures and repairs a cable event entity is created.
+Via a foreign key it links to a the affected MV cable subsection and obtains date attributes, such as event start and event end.
+Next, the Sub-entities ”Cable Failures” and ”Cable repairs” can be created from the ”Cable Event” entity.
+The failures contain attributes such as failure type, cause and location whereas the repairs link to repair specifications and the related failure event.

+### External Events
+Despite events that always involve the cable, the data schmae also includes external events, such as digging activities and weather-based events, including lightning, heatwaves, cold waves, floods, etc., that might have an impact on the cable reliability prediction and thus need to be reflected in the database schema.
+Consequently, this study proposes the creation of an entity called ”external events,” from which all subsequent external event types inherit
+their start and end times.
+Due to different ways of storing geographical information, e.g. polygons for digging activities and point coordinates for lightning, th location attributes are saved on the sub-entity level.
+Furthermore, for each external event type, more specific attributes are added, such as utility and digging type for the digging activities or number of strokes and intensity for lightnings.

+### Cable External Event Impacts
+One key requirement for predicting the reliability of MV cables is to query external events that have affected them.
+To reflect this, an entity ”Cable External Event Impacts” is created that links MV subsections to external events.
+The definition of a cable being affected by an event is then defined, given the location and time.

+### Location-Based Drivers
+Other static mini-world entities, such as roads, rails, water bodies, ground water level, etc., might also influence the reliable operation of the MV cables if they are in proximity.
+Because they are location-specific, they can be summarised in the entity of ”location-based drivers”.
+More attributes can be added on a sub-entity level, such as road, rail, or waterbody type.
+This study proposes to add environmental bbservation to the entity of location-based
+drivers.
+In this way, favourable or not favourable conditions with regard to environmental parameters such as temperature, humidity or precipitation can also be tracked and taken into account

+### Cable Placement Conditions
+Within the ”Cable Placement Conditions” entity, the previously described location based drivers are spatially linked to the MV cable subsections.
+Consequently, this facilitates data retrieval of the location-specific placement conditions of the cables.